Public research: selected publications

 Karen Vaughan

-Alternative schools and initiatives from the 1960s, 1970s, and contemporary times have been reinvented as individual pathways.
+This book discusses alternative schools and initiatives from the 1960s, 1970s, and contemporary times, and how they have been reinvented as individual pathways.

 • Total Eclipse of the Heart: Doing Ethnographic Research